wu-shuyi/wu-shuyi.github.io/menu/research.md

-My research interest lies on
+My research interest lies on understanding the neural processing of cognition, and also how we can improve our cognitive functions, including neural rehabilitation.

 <br>